 Negatives of iPage;

-Costs might be cheap when you first purchase iPage, but renewing your hosting, costs can get expensive.
+Costs might be cheap when you first purchase iPage but renewing your hosting, costs can get expensive.
 Your costs after renewing your hosting can skyrocket to sometimes triple, or even more of your original price.
 That is a serious increase.
 Another negative about costs is that if you want to keep your domain name if you cancel your hosting, it will cost you to keep your domain.
-I totally understand this because it stops people cancelling within the money back guarantee and then getting a domain name for free, but it is still a negative in my books.
+I totally understand this because it stops people cancelling within the money-back guarantee and then getting a domain name for free, but it is still negative in my books.

 Upload speeds seem to be a problem for iPage.
 This can make potential customers look the other way and go to competitors for hosting.
 I would say for iPage to make the most out of their possible customers, they should look at ways to try and increase their upload speeds.

-For the price you’re paying many other hosting companies have an automatic site migration with their plans.
-Unfortunately iPage do not, which mean you would need to migrate your site to their hosting manually, which has its own problems.
+For the price, you’re paying many other hosting companies to have an automatic site migration with their plans.
+Unfortunately, iPage do not, which mean you would need to migrate your site to their hosting manually, which has its own problems.
 By migrating sites manually, data can get lost which is not ideal. iPage also don’t use cPanel.
 Many users would be familiar to cPanel and it tends to be easier to use.

 For both of the plans, iPage offer, you may need to purchase other security features yourself, such as domain privacy and the SSL certificate.
-Many competitors offer some of the features you may need, with their plans they offer.
-Ultimately to me it would be iPage missing on the most with this.
+Many competitors offer some of the features you may need, with the plans they offer.
+Ultimately to me, it would be iPage missing on the most with this.

-Personally I feel that iPage is and can be a good web host.
-They do have a few problems but who doesn’t? iPage have average upload and uptime, but that’s all what you would need if you’re not using them to host a lot of sites.
+Personally, I feel that iPage is and can be a good web host.
+They do have a few problems but who doesn’t? iPage has average upload and uptime, but that’s all that you would need if you’re not using them to host a lot of sites.
 If iPage introduced some of the problems I talked about within the negatives then they could be a force to be reckoned with in web hosting.
 That’s if they start to offer site migration and more security features within their plans.

 I would certainly consider iPage for their hosting.